-Anatomic Total Shoulder Replacement Surgery
+Anatomic Total Shoulder Replacement for Arthritis

 To help you discuss total shoulder replacement surgery as a treatment option for your shoulder injury with your orthopedic surgeon, here’s a breakdown of this surgical procedure.